 Downtown Hammond Urban Park Projectin Projects

 OverviewThe public green space located at #2 W. Thomas St. has been a desired project of the Downtown Development District since 1998.
 This space has been labeled as Downtown’s city center throughout multiple DDD Master Plan updates.
-John Desmond, renown mid century modern architect, also designed the building on the property.
-His original sketches illustrate the space as a public park.
-In 2021, the DDD plans to bring new life to this space in an effort to highlight its history while renovating the hardscape.
+John Desmond, renown mid-century modern architect who designed the building that is now the DDD office, originally envisioned this space as a public park.
+With this in mind, the DDD plans to bring new life to this space in 2021 -- making an effort to highlight its history while renovating the hardscape.

 Let's Begin: Public Input Opportunities